How To Tell If Equation Is Linear

 • Solving Equations: Linear equations are relatively simple to solve compared to non-linear equations.
 They often involve straightforward algebraic manipulations to isolate the variable.

 • Modeling Real-World Phenomena: Many real-world situations can be approximated using linear equations.
-For example, the relationship between distance, speed, and time can be modeled linearly under constant speed conditions.
+Take this: the relationship between distance, speed, and time can be modeled linearly under constant speed conditions.

 • Linear Regression: In statistics, linear regression is a fundamental technique used to model the relationship between two variables.
 Identifying linear relationships is essential for applying this technique.